-The Buckley Public Service Scholars program and Carolina Performing Arts (CPA) have partnered to create the Arts in Public Service Fellows, a program that encourages students to make a direct impact in their community through the arts.
+In 2015, the Buckley Public Service Scholars (BPSS) program at the Carolina Center for Public Service and Carolina Performing Arts (CPA) partnered to create the Arts in Public Service Fellows, a program that encourages students to enrich their communities and work toward social change through the arts.

 How to Apply

 Applications for the 2023 Arts in Public Service Fellows cohort are open until August 30th.
 Students will be contacted if they are accepted into the program.
 Apply online through the CCPS Application and Nomination Portal.
 If you have any questions about the application, please email Katelyn Bodwell at email@example.com.

 The staff supporting this year’s cohort includes Katelyn Bodwell, Program Officer for Community Engagement at CCPS, and Amanda Graham, Associate Director of Engagement at CPA.
 All planned cohort activities are subject to change.

 The mission of Carolina Performing Arts is to enrich lives by creating and presenting exceptional arts experiences and connecting them to the UNC community and beyond.
 Established in 2005 at The University of North Carolina at Chapel Hill, Carolina Performing Arts presents the very best from the full spectrum of the performing arts: internationally renowned recitalists and orchestras, chamber ensembles, jazz, folk and world music artists, dance and theater.

 CPA strives to nurture artistic innovation and the development of new works on and off campus; to challenge and inspire audiences with powerful and transformative performances; and to integrate the arts into the life of the University, embracing its mission of teaching, research and public service.